szensk/subllualove/README.md

 --------------
 By default any Lua file will be run through luac -p and the first encountered error is outlined.
 The error is displayed in the status bar.

-To disable this behavior
+To disable or change this behavior

     "live_parser": false

-in LuaLove > User Settings.

-To change the outline to a more subtle dot or circle in the gutter

     "live_parser_style": "{dot|circle|outline}"

 in LuaLove > User Settings.